mapogolions/js-testing-ground/README.md

-## FP in js
+## JS Testing Gound

-// Todo: add description
+A place in which new ideas, constructions, fun stuffs etc, can be tried.